jpthacker/rspec-project/recipes/diary_recipe.md

 diary.add(diary_entry_2)
 diary.all # => [diary_entry_1, diary_entry_2]

-# 2 - returns word count of all diary entries
+# 2 - returns the word count of all diary entries
 diary = Diary.new
 diary_entry_1 = DiaryEntry.new("entry_1", "this happened today")
 diary_entry_2 = DiaryEntry.new("entry_2", "this happened yesterday")